aswathy2410/Exploratory-Data-Analysis-of-Amazon-Prime-Content-Dataset/README.md

 # Exploratory-Data-Analysis-of-Amazon-Prime-Content-Dataset
 This project performs an in-depth exploratory data analysis (EDA) of the Amazon Prime Content dataset to uncover key insights and patterns.
+Using Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn, the analysis explores various aspects of the content library, including genre distribution, release years, content ratings, and duration.
+The visualizations help identify trends, popular categories, and content attributes that influence viewer preferences.